machine learning +

 DATA SCIENCE ROCKS

-One line — add_node("processor", sub_graph) — plugs the entire subgraph into the parent.
-The parent treats it like any other node.
-Data flows from intake into the subgraph’s internal nodes, then back out to store.
+A single line — add_node("processor", sub_graph) — drops the entire subgraph into the parent.
+From the parent’s angle, it is just another node.
+Data travels from intake, passes through the subgraph’s inner steps, and comes out the other side to store.

-The example above works seamlessly because both the parent and the subgraph use the same SharedState class.
-They share every key — raw_text, cleaned_text, is_valid.
+The snippet above works right away because both the parent and the subgraph rely on the exact same SharedState class.
+Every key — raw_text, cleaned_text, is_valid — is visible to both sides.

-When schemas match, LangGraph passes the full state into the subgraph automatically.
-Whatever the subgraph modifies flows back to the parent.
-No transformation needed.
+When the two schemas match, LangGraph feeds the full state into the subgraph for you.
+Any key the subgraph edits flows straight back to the parent.
+You do not have to write any mapping code.

 print(f"raw_text: {result['raw_text']}")